Frequently Asked Questions

 Indirect costs provide necessary support for sponsored projects.
 The types of costs charged under indirect costs include laboratory space, office space, libraries, equipment, utilities (such as the cost of lights and heat in a building used for research) and administrative personnel costs.
 The University negotiates its applicable rates each year with the U.S. Department of Health and Human Services.
 Negotiated rates (http://costanalysis.rutgers.edu/federal-rate-agreements) should be applied to all projects.
 Exceptions are: those federal agencies that establish an indirect costs percentage cap for their programs; foundations that indicate as part of their published policy that indirect costs are unallowable or limit the percentage to be applied; and state agencies that do not allow or limit the percentage of indirect costs.
 Any exceptions will be reviewed on a case by case basis.

 It depends.
-If the student has a full time appointment, then the costs of tuition must be included. refer to RU-N tuition waiver initiative here.
+If the student has a full time appointment, then the costs of tuition must be included.
+Please see the RU-N tuition remission initiative here.
 If the student is hired on an hourly basis, then tuition expenses are not required.

 It depends.
 Each budget line is evaluated as to whether it qualifies as on-campus or off-campus.
 If the off campus costs are more than 50% then your project is considered to be off campus.

 Only the RU-N Office of the Senior Vice Chancellor may approve a waiver or reduction of F&A for RU-N proposals.
 Please download the form and send it along with all the required documents and rationale to Senior Vice Chancellor Piotr Piotrowiak prior to proposal submission.